 Dr. Coppens got her introduction to feline medicine by working as an assistant for us while attending veterinary school.
 After graduating from Michigan State University’s College of Veterinary Medicine in 2004, she worked mainly as an emergency clinician.
 Now she is back to her first love: cats!
 Along with her husband and son, Dr. Coppens shares her home with three cats.
 In her spare time, Dr. Coppens enjoys crochet, reading, and movies.

 Dr. Marisa Verwys

 Hello my name is Dr. Verwys and I am very excited about joining the Kentwood Cat Clinic and moving back to Michigan to be closer to family and friends.
 I would like to take this opportunity to introduce myself; I am originally from Southern California where I grew up with many cats and a family dog.

 I moved to Michigan after college to attend Michigan State University College of Veterinary Medicine.
 I enjoyed my four years in East Lansing and finally to get to see some real seasons that I was deprived of growing in up in Southern California.
-After graduation I moved to Florida where I spent eight wonderful years at a small animal practice and started a family as well.
-As much as I enjoyed living in Florida the pull of family and friends was stronger and my husband and I moved back to Michigan this spring.
+After graduation, I moved to Florida where I spent eight wonderful years at a small animal practice and started a family as well.
+As much as I enjoyed living in Florida, the pull of family and friends was stronger, and my husband and I moved back to Michigan in the spring of 2015.

 Dr. Miranda Boomstra